Azure/fleet/docs/concepts/SafeRollout/README.md

 - And since we rolled out a bad image name update for the deployment it's availability will always be false and hence the rollout for the other two clusters will be stuck
-- Users might think `maxSurge` of 1 might be utilized here but in this case since we are updating the resource in place hence `maxSurge` will not be utilized to surge and pick cluster-4.
+- Users might think `maxSurge` of 1 might be utilized here but in this case since we are updating the resource in place `maxSurge` will not be utilized to surge and pick cluster-4.

 > **Note:** `maxSurge` will be utilized to pick cluster-4, if we change the policy to pick 4 cluster or change placement type to `PickAll`.